 We know this is a scary time.
 If you have lost or found a pet, we encourage you to immediately post a current picture with description to the Lost & Found and Pet sections of Craigslist, the free Lost & Found section of The Daily Courier, and to the Facebook Group Lost Pets of Northern Arizona.
-Please also submit a Lost/Found Pet notification at the bottom of this page, which will be sent directly to Yavapai Humane Society’s Lost & Found Team.
+Please also submit a Lost Pet report here, which will be sent directly to Yavapai Humane Society’s Lost & Found Team as well as display publicly on our Lost Pets page.

 Visit Yavapai Humane Society’s Lost & Found Center to look at our lost pets in person.
 The last thing we’d want is to misunderstand your phone description and overlook your best friend.
 Lost dogs and cats are kept in the Lost & Found Pet Center building.
 On the YHS campus it is the building with a brown roof closest to Prescott Lakes Parkway.
 Directions here.

-If an animal arrives at YHS and it has a license, ID tag or microchip, we immediately call the number listed.
+If an animal arrives at YHS and it has a license, ID tag, and/or microchip, we will be calling the phone numbers registered to the chip, license, and/or collar tag.
 PLEASE keep your information current on your pet’s ID tag and microchip.
 Often, collars and tags fall off when an animal is stray.
-Affordable microchipping services are available Monday through Friday at the Lost & Found Pet Center and on Fridays at our Spay/Neuter and Wellness Clinic for just $15.

 Animals that arrive with identification are kept 5 days before being put up for adoption.
 Animals without identification are kept 3 days before being put up for adoption.

 If you find your pet at our facility, please be aware you must pay the city, county and Yavapai Humane Society’s fees before your pet is returned to you.
 To reclaim your animal, please bring a recent photo of you with your animal, their vet records, rabies vaccination certificate and license (if canine.)
-We must have proof of rabies vaccination to release the animal to you.
+Unlicensed and/or intact animals that have not been spayed or neutered have additional fees.

 Found a Lost Pet?

-If you have found a stray animal and cannot identify the owner, you may bring it to us.
-Please also complete the Lost/Found Pet form at the bottom of this page.
-The stray fee for cats is $20.
-We ask for a donation when relinquishing a stray dog.
+If you have found a stray animal and cannot identify the owner, you may bring it to us or use the other options.
+Please go to The stray fee for dogs is $50.
+If we accept a stray cat, the surrender fee would be $50.
 Bring the animals to the Lost & Found Pet Center which is the building with a brown roof nearest Prescott Lakes Parkway.
 Directions here.

 If you live in Chino Valley, bring the animal to Chino Valley Animal Control.
 Their website is here.